 PreCheck or Global Entry Fee Credit – The Sapphire Reserve card also comes with a fee credit worth up to $100 on your TSA PreCheck or Global Entry application.
 Simply pay for the application fee with this card and Chase will credit your account.
 That’s right, more free money!
 If you already PreCheck, you can also use the credit to pay for someone else’s application.
 I’ve done this for two of my children.

 Priority Pass Membership – When you have the Sapphire Reserve card you also get a free membership to Priority Pass lounges.
 There are over 1,000 airport lounges worldwide you can access for free.
-Plus, you are able to bring guests traveling with you into the lounges for free as well.
+Plus, you are able to bring up to 2 guests traveling with you into the lounges for free as well.
 There are also several airport restaurants that give you a food credit as part of your membership.

 There are several other great benefits that are included just for having this card.
 You can read about those in my full review of the Chase Sapphire Reserve card here.